enjin/enjin-cpp-sdk/README.md

 * [CMake (3.16+)](https://cmake.org/) as a build tool

-The following libraries are used by the SDK to create its functionality and must be installed on your machine, but are not necessary to link to by your own project:
+The following libraries are used by the SDK for some of its functionality and must be locatable by CMake's `find_package()` function, however these libraries are not necessary to link to your own target to use this SDK:

 * [RapidJSON (1.1.0+)](https://github.com/Tencent/rapidjson) for processing JSON
 * [spdlog (1.8.0+)](https://github.com/gabime/spdlog) for the logger class